 Whether you are just starting out or you are looking to improve your music skills, we have the right program for you!
-Group classes typically range from 4-6 students, and are suitable for all beginners.
-Intermediate level classes are great for those who have had previous experience, but are interested in tackling more difficult music and skills.
+Level 1-2 classes are great for beginners or those with only basic knowledge of music.
+The will help you build good foundations to prepare you for higher level ensembles.
+Level 3 classes are great for those who have had previous experience, who already know the basics of music already, but are interested in learning more complex skills and tackling more difficult music.

-Students will engage in 12 weeks of classes covering up to 10 solo songs from the Suzuki Method, alongside a collection of etudes and studies to build proper playing techniques and reading skills.
-Music theory, rhythm, and ear-training are also a large component to help students build proper musicianship skills.
+Students will engage in 12 weeks of classes covering up to 10 solo songs (drawn from folk, classical, and popular genres).
+This class will introduce basic playing/singing techniques and basic pitch/rhythm reading skills.
+Music theory and ear-training are also taught in this class.

-Tom Kuo (Violin, Viola, Music Theory, Singing, Piano)
+Tom Kuo (Violin, Viola, Music Theory, Choral Singing)

 Lucy Kijung Kim (Cello, Piano)

 Lucy Kijung Kim began studying piano at the age of 5 and cello at the age of 8.
 She received her Bachelor of Music, with a major in Cello, from Kyunghee University in Seoul, Korea.
 In September 2012, Lucy relocated to Vancouver, Canada, received her Early Childhood Education Certificate, and has since been working as a Cello/Piano teacher at Ava Music & Art Centre in North Vancouver and at the Vancouver Orchestra Club.
 She is distinguished by her patient and kind manner with children, while maintaining attention to detail in her method of instruction.
 Lucy has been teaching cello since 2004 and has played in a variety of chamber ensembles as well as currently being the principal cellist of the Vancouver Pops Symphony.